coder/docs/environments/getting-started.md

 Enter a friendly name for your environment, along with an [Image](../images/index.md) to use.

+Select the **Workspace Provider** and the **Namespace** where your environment will be located.
+We recommend selecting the workspace provider closest to you to minimize the latency you encounter when using Coder.

 When done, click **Create** to proceed.
 Coder redirects you to an overview page for your environment during the build process.
 Learn more about the Environment [creation parameters](./environment-params.md).